stateful/docs.runme.dev/docs/installation/runmecli.md

 ## **Next Steps**

 You have successfully installed Runme on your CLI.
-Now, it’s time to explore just how Runme works on CLI and how you can leverage it for your Markdwon files in CLI.
+Now, it’s time to explore just how Runme works on CLI and how you can leverage it for your Markdown files in CLI.
 To learn more about how Runme works in CLI, read [our documentation.](../how-runme-works/cli.md)